awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-findKey.md

 ```

 **Example : Find Keys by Class and Label**
-This command finds all public keys for the current user with the '2018\-sept' label\.
+This command finds all public keys for the current user with the `2018-sept` label\.

 ```
 Command: findKey -c 2 -l 2018-sept
 ```

 **Example : Find RSA Keys by Modulus**
-This command finds RSA keys \(type 0\) for the current user that were created by using the modulus in the `m4.txt` file
+This command finds RSA keys \(type 0\) for the current user that were created by using the modulus in the `m4.txt` file\.

 ```
 Command: findKey -t 0 -m m4.txt